CVE-2026-25502: CWE-121: Stack-based Buffer Overflow in InternationalColorConsortium iccDEV

 Technical Analysis

-CVE-2026-25502 is a stack-based buffer overflow vulnerability identified in the icFixXml() function of the iccDEV library, which is widely used to interact with and manipulate ICC color management profiles.
-The vulnerability arises when the function processes malformed ICC profiles containing specially crafted NamedColor2 tags, leading to a buffer overflow on the stack.
-This flaw allows an attacker to potentially execute arbitrary code within the context of the affected application.
-The vulnerability affects all versions of iccDEV prior to 2.3.1.2 and was publicly disclosed on February 3, 2026.
-The Common Vulnerability Scoring System (CVSS) v3.1 rates this vulnerability at 7.8 (high severity), with an attack vector classified as local (AV:L), requiring low attack complexity (AC:L), no privileges (PR:N), but user interaction (UI:R).
-The scope is unchanged (S:U), and the impact on confidentiality, integrity, and availability is high (C:H/I:H/A:H).
-Although no exploits have been reported in the wild, the vulnerability poses a significant risk due to the possibility of arbitrary code execution.
-The patch was released in version 2.3.1.2 to address this issue.
-The vulnerability is categorized under CWE-121 (Stack-based Buffer Overflow) and CWE-787 (Out-of-bounds Write).
+CVE-2026-25502 is a stack-based buffer overflow vulnerability identified in the icFixXml() function of the iccDEV library, which is widely used for interacting with ICC color management profiles.
+The vulnerability arises when the function processes malformed ICC profiles containing crafted NamedColor2 tags, leading to an overflow on the stack.
+This flaw allows an attacker to execute arbitrary code with the privileges of the user running the vulnerable software.
+The vulnerability affects all versions of iccDEV prior to 2.3.1.2, which includes many deployments in image processing, printing, and color management applications.
+The CVSS v3.1 score is 7.8, indicating high severity, with an attack vector classified as local (AV:L), low attack complexity (AC:L), no privileges required (PR:N), but requiring user interaction (UI:R).
+The impact on confidentiality, integrity, and availability is high, as arbitrary code execution can lead to full system compromise.
+Although no known exploits are currently reported in the wild, the vulnerability's nature makes it a significant risk, especially in environments where ICC profiles are processed from untrusted sources.
+The issue has been addressed in version 2.3.1.2 of iccDEV, and users are strongly advised to upgrade.
+The vulnerability is tracked under CWE-121 (stack-based buffer overflow) and CWE-787 (out-of-bounds write), highlighting the memory corruption root cause.

 Potential Impact